DaveyJH/ci-portfolio-one-v2/README.md

 ## To Do List
 - **Create basic HTML structure**
 - *Extend title to full name on desktop?*
+- *Add footer section to link to contact section? right hand side of nav bar?*

 ## Comments From Users